Conor Sammon: UCD and Derry

-Born in Dublin, Sammon started his career with Malahide United F.C. before moving to Cherry Orchard.
+Born in Dublin, Sammon started his career with Malahide United before moving to Cherry Orchard.
 He then signed a scholarship deal with UCD ahead of the 2005 season.

 Sammon scored a hat trick in the Harding Cup final in February 2005.
 On 8 April 2005 he made his League of Ireland debut as a substitute at Turners Cross.
 His first league goal came exactly one year later when he netted a brace against Bray Wanderers at Belfield Park.

 His single goal knocked Derry City out of the 2007 FAI Cup with a deft near post finish at the Brandywell.
 Sammon was nominated for 2007 PFAI Young Player of the Year, he lost out to Mark Quigley of St Patrick's Athletic.

 The club's fans humorously dubbed him Sammon of college, before a number of impressive performances saw him snapped up by fellow League of Ireland side Derry City in December 2007.